nearspacelabs/stac-client-python/README.md

 curl -o ipynb2md.py https://gist.githubusercontent.com/davidraleigh/a24f637ccb018610a87aaacb12281452/raw/009a50f29b920c7b00dcd4142c51bf6bf3c0cb3b/ipynb2md.py
 ```

-Make your edits to the README.ipynb, in *Kernel->Restart & Run All* to confirm your changes worked, Save and Checkpoint, then run the python script `python ipynb2md.py -i README.ipynb`.
+Make your edits to the README.ipynb, in *Kernel->Restart & Run All* to confirm your changes worked, Save and Checkpoint, then run the python script `python ipynb2md.py -i README.ipynb`,
+or `python ipynb2md.py` to reproduce all markdown files.